-This is designed to put you under pressure: dealing with deal with a lot of information with a time contraint.
-You will need to come up with a plan then brief one of the assessors on your solution.
+This is designed to put you under pressure: dealing with a lot of information with a time constraint.
+You will be asked to come up with a plan then brief one of the assessors on your solution.

 3) Computer-based testing

-You will already have carried out some personality and apptitude testing before the day; there will be more on the assessment day.
-These will include personality profiling, spatial reasoning, spatial orientation, verbal and numerical reasoning to name a few.
-You will do an industry knowledge quiz to test your current level of aviation knowledge.
+You will already have carried out some online personality and aptitude testing before the day; there will be more on the assessment day.
+This will include personality profiling, spatial reasoning, spatial orientation, verbal and numerical reasoning to name a few.
+You will also complete an industry knowledge quiz to test your current level of aviation knowledge.